ABorden23/Credit_Risk_Analysis/README.md

 ![This is an image](https://github.com/ABorden23/Credit_Risk_Analysis/blob/main/Resources/EasyEnsembleClassifier_jupyer_notebook.png)

 # Summary:

-As far as the Six Machine Learning models we created
+As far as the Six Machine Learning models we created Random Sampler scored 83.25%, our SMOTE scored 84.40% and Cluster Centroids (Undersampling) scored a 84.40%.

 The EasyEnsembleClassifier performed the best with a Accuracy Score of 93.19% (0.9319231677611166).
 The EasyEnsembleClassifier would be my recommendation on which model to using Ensemble Classifiers.

 There is a summary of the results (2 pt)
 There is a recommendation on which model to use, or there is no recommendation with a justification (3

 Machine Learning Libraries Used: